EHMC 2026 Conference Programme

 Mr Amadeu Arnau, Fundació Assistencial Mutua Terrassa, Spain - Towards a data-driven learning healthcare system: progress from the Netherlands heart registration (ID 90)

-Ms Tessa Moring, St. Antoniusziekenhuis, Netherlands - What have we gained from the digital use of the surgical safety checklist?
+Ms Tessa Moring, St. Antoniusziekenhuis, The Netherlands - What have we gained from the digital use of the surgical safety checklist?
 (ID 245)

 Dr Claudio Trotti, Centro Ortopedico di Quadrante (COQ), Italy